DivitaP/temporal-minds/README.md

    (You can use different credentials, but make sure to update them in the backend code)

-3. Import the Alan Turing knowledge graph data (note: You can find the cypher queries in Knowledg_Graph/cypher_texts.txt)
+3. Import the Alan Turing knowledge graph data (note: You can find the cypher queries in root directory with cypher_texts.txt)

 ### 3. Set up Backend